How much will a bad hire really cost your business?

 June 6, 2022

 Talent attraction is a major priority for employers these days.
-While the Great Resignation didn’t hit Canada to the same extent as has the U.S., hiring freezes, an aging workforce, immigration backlogs, and shifting employee attitudes about the nature of work in general have contributed to widespread talent shortages.
+While the Great Resignation didn’t hit Canada to the same extent as has the U.S., various workplace conditions, like hiring freezes, an aging workforce, and shifting employee attitudes about the nature of work, in general have contributed to widespread talent shortages.

 But good enough isn’t always good enough.
 The fact is: hasty hiring is one of the costliest mistakes a business can make.
 In addition to the upfront costs of recruiting and onboarding new employees, even one bad hire can have a ripple effect that impacts every aspect of your company’s performance, increases your liability exposure, and leads to an upswing in lawsuits.